 Google IO 2018 news and rumors

-Google recently took to Twitter to tease IO 2018, and that tweet led users to the google.com/io website, where a series of puzzles reveals that the event will take place on May 8-10 at the Shoreline Amphitheater in California (where the last couple of IO's have been held).
+Google took to Twitter in January to tease IO 2018, and that tweet led users to the google.com/io website, where a series of puzzles revealed that the event is to take place on May 8-10 at the Shoreline Amphitheater in California (where the last couple of IO conferences have been held).

 Welp, the end of the Google I/O thing is just the date: May 8-10 pic.twitter.com/nHdem6fu3iJanuary 24, 2018

 That's not particularly surprising, as Google IO is usually held in May, but this would be slightly earlier in the month than usual.

 The site also features a picture of a pineapple upside-down cake, which is an obvious hint that the next version of Android could borrow that name, though it could just as easily be a red herring.

 Android Pineapple Upside-down Cake is a bit of a mouthful, but Android Pineapple?
 That could work, although it doesn't follow the sweet treat theme Google has used to date.